mas-cli/mas/README.md

 brew install mas
 ```

-⚠️ Note that macOS 10.13 (High Sierra) is required to install mas from the core Homebrew formula.
+⚠️ Note that macOS 10.14 (Mojave) is required to install mas from the core Homebrew formula.

 ### ☎️ Older macOS Versions